 Over the last three months of wedding planning, I’ve learned that there are several big ticket items to check off of the wedding planning list to feel like I’m really making headway.
-The venue, the band, the photographer, the videographer, wedding party invites, and the dress.
+The venue, the band, wedding party invites, the dress and even the photographer.

 Like I mentioned in my How I Asked My Bridesmaids post, I’m not the girl who has imagined what my wedding day would look like for my entire life.
 I don’t have a wedding Pinterest board, and I never clipped wedding dress images out of magazines.
 So when Michael and I got engaged, I honestly had no idea of where to start on looking for a dress.